Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 At Copper Sky Dental in Peoria, every comprehensive exam includes a periodontal assessment measuring pocket depths around each tooth to assess gum health.
 We take a full medical history because your cardiac and systemic health are relevant to your dental care.

 If you have heart disease, diabetes, or are on blood thinners, please share that when you schedule your first visit.
-It shapes how we approach your care and it's the kind of context that makes a meaningful difference in treatment planning.
+It shapes how we approach your care, and it is the kind of context that makes a meaningful difference in treatment planning.

 Learn more about our approach to gum health: